Dodgers return to form with 5-4 win over Bumgarner, D-backs – KION546

 AP Sports Writer

 Mookie Betts and Freddie Freeman drove in runs during the Dodgers’ three-run fifth inning in the first of four games in roughly 48 hours between these NL West rivals.
-The series includes the first split doubleheader in Dodger Stadium history on Tuesday.
+The series includes the first split doubleheader in Dodger Stadium history on Tuesday — and that means the Dodgers needed every inning Gonsolin (4-0) could give them.

+Compounding the looming troubles of the doubleheader, the Dodgers’ bullpen and injury-plagued rotation already had been taxed during a rough four-game series with the Philadelphia Phillies, who totaled 33 runs and fell one strike short of a four-game sweep Sunday.

+So Gonsolin struck out seven and walked two while throwing a career-high 92 pitches.

 Christian Walker homered early and David Peralta added a two-run shot in the ninth for the Diamondbacks, who opened an eight-game road trip with their third straight loss.